AnswerDotAI/fastmigrate/enrolling.md

 To clarify the background: the key invariant which we need to maintain is this: *any database which has a fastmigrate version number (like 1, or like 3) is exactly in the state which would be produced by the migration script with that version number (like by `0001-initialize.sql` or `0003-unify-users.sql`).*

-So if you create a db with fastmigrate, it is created with version 0, and the version only advances as a result of running migration scripts.
+Now if you create a db with fastmigrate, it is created with version 0, and the version only advances as a result of running migration scripts.
 So this maintains the invariant.

 But if you are enrolling an existing db into fastmigrate, then you need to do three things.